Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 Inside Fláajökull glacier ice cave

-Beautiful colours Inside Fláajökull glacier ice cave
+Beautiful colours inside the Fláajökull glacier ice cave

-I was wearing woolen tights, trousers, and lined windproof trousers, which made me so padded that I was unable to bend down and tie my shoes ;) As we have to wear helmets a hood is a good idea or a thin cap.
-I was wearing a thick faux-fur cap and it was too big for the helmet so I had to leave it on the bus.
+I was wearing a thick faux-fur cap, and it was too big for the helmet, so I had to leave it on the bus.
 And don't forget to bring water and snacks to keep your strength up.

 Regína with Sindri the guide on the ice cave tour

-Now we had yet another ice cave to visit and headed for the ice caves in the Breiðarmerkurjökull glacier, which I have written about in my next travel-blog: the Sapphire Blue Crystal Ice Cave
+Now we had yet another ice cave to visit and headed for the ice caves in the Breiðarmerkurjökull glacier, which I have written about in my next travel blog: the Sapphire Blue Crystal Ice Cave

 Inside the Breiðamerkurjökull ice cave in South-Iceland